dimitri-rebrikov/rainradar/README.md

 The Rain Radar is a combination of:
 - a ESP32 microcontroller
 - a chain of 4 MAX7219 8x8 LED matrices
-- an online service providing the rain forecast in mm/h for a geographic coordinate
+- an online service providing the rain forecast in mm/h for geographic coordinates or postal index (https://morgenwirdes.de/api/)

 # setup
 (draft)